Tapiwanashe6/alu-academic-assistant/README.md

 Nehemi Ishimwe – Contributed to navigation setup and UI consistency

 Olive Umurerwa – Implemented dashboard and risk status UI screens

-Course Context

-This project was developed as part of the Mobile Application Development course at African Leadership University (ALU).